DeanDowell/.dc-files/README.md

 To use a `.dc` file:

-1. Ensure that you have the DC2F interpreter installed.
+1. Ensure that you have the DC2F interpreter and Dean's Console 3 installed.
 2. Load the `.dc` file into the interpreter.
 3. The interpreter will read the file, execute the script as configured, and validate its integrity using the checksum.